markusReinert/ExtremeSurgeAnalysis/README.md

 [Time-dependent_GEV_fit_with_NAO.py](Time-dependent_GEV_fit_with_NAO.py).

-The functions and methods in this repository can also be used with other datasets, for related analyses, or in similar studies.
+The functions and methods in this repository can also be used with other datasets or for other studies.
 In particular, the script [advanced_GEV_analysis.py](advanced_GEV_analysis.py) may be useful.
 Its main part is an implementation of the methods described in the book “An Introduction to Statistical Modeling of Extreme Values” by